 Sempervivum arachnoideum 'Emily'

 Sempervivum arachnoideum 'Emily', also sold as Sempervivum 'Cotton Candy' Chick Charms®, is a beautiful succulent that forms delicate rosettes of green and red leaves, lightly visible through heavily webbed cilia.
-The rosettes grow up to 3 inches (7.5 cm) in diameter.
-Flowers are star-shaped and pink in color.
+The rosettes can reach a diameter of 3 inches (7.5 cm) and produce numerous offsets each spring, creating a dense clump.

 USDA hardiness zone 4a to 10b: from −30 °F (−34.4 °C) to 40 °F (+4.4 °C).